wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

            </div>
        </div>
      </div>
-     {% include note.html content="You can use OpenTracing or OpenTelemetry (OpenTracing and OpenCensus have merge to form OpenTelemetry) to send traces to Wavefront using the Jaeger or Zipkin integration." %}
+     {% include note.html content="You can use OpenTracing or OpenTelemetry (OpenTracing and OpenCensus have merged to form OpenTelemetry) to send traces to Wavefront using the Jaeger or Zipkin integration.
+See [OpenTelemetry](opentelemetry.html) for details." %}
  2. Optionally, add custom tags, applications names, or use an alternative for the Jaeger or Zipkin integration.
 See [Using Jaeger or Zipkin with Wavefront](tracing_integrations.html) for details.

 After your recompiled application starts running, start [exploring your custom trace data](tracing_ui_overview.html) and the [metrics and histograms that are automatically derived](trace_data_details.html#red-metrics-derived-from-spans) from your trace data.